HEARTcare is purposely investigating and implementing supports and resources available to educational workers.

 Heartwork is the act of investing one’s personal time, identity, energy, and passion into a job, which can be both sustaining and keep a person motivated, or draining and de-motivating if the work is not noticed, appreciated, or if the sufficient time for rest is not taken.

-Create a HEARTcare plan by starting from understanding how you respond to occupational stress and distress, then find ways to identify crisis and trauma work, and investigate available interventions to restore or maintain your emotional and mental health.
+Create a HEARTcare plan by starting by understanding how you respond to occupational stress and distress, then find ways to identify crisis and trauma work, and investigate available interventions to restore or maintain your emotional and mental health.

 Listen to this podcast with the principal researcher from the compassion fatigue study for more information about the research study and context for Heartcare planning.